Liquid Biopsies Keep Track of Cancer Without Surgery

 Liquid biopsies are used in regular clinical practice for patients for whom tissue biopsies are too small to allow genomic analysis and for on-going research.

-“We are doing studies to determine if a liquid biopsy can be used to help find cancer at an early stage, to help us plan treatment or to find out how well treatment is working,” says Dr. Raja Mudad, a medical oncologist at Sylvester Comprehensive Cancer Center, part of the University of Miami Health System.
+“We are doing studies to determine if a liquid biopsy can be used to help find cancer at an early stage, to help us plan treatment or to find out how well treatment is working,” says Dr. Raja Mudad, a medical oncologist at Sylvester Comprehensive Cancer Center.
 “Because we can take multiple samples of blood over time, it should help us keep track of molecular changes taking place in a tumor.
 In patients with known molecular abnormalities, it may also be useful in assessing response to treatment.”

 We hope in the not too distant future that this technique can become the standard of care.